Skip to Main Content

 South African Law

-South Africa has no official treaty series, and full text treaties are not kept in one place online, so can be difficult to find.
+South Africa has no official treaty series, and full-text treaties are not kept in one place online, so can be difficult to find.
+Try the following sources:

-Most South African bilateral and multilateral treaties are deposited with the United Nations and become part of the official United Nations Treaty Series (UNTS), or its predecessor, the League of Nations Treaty Series (1920-1944).
-Searching by 'Participant' will find South African treaties, provide the UNTS citation (if there is one), and link to the full text of the treaty, including in force, signature, reservations etc information.
+• United Nations Treaty Collection (open access).
+Most South African bilateral and multilateral treaties are deposited with the United Nations and become part of the official United Nations Treaty Series (UNTS) or its predecessor, the League of Nations Treaty Series (1920-1944).
+Searching by 'Participant' will find South African treaties, provide the UNTS citation (if there is one), and link to the full text of the treaty, including in force, signature and reservations information.

-For more information about finding treaties, see the Treaties page on our Public International Law Research Guide.
+For more information about finding treaties, see the Treaties page on the Public International Law guide.

 The South African Chief State Law Advisor (IL) is the custodian of all international agreements to which South Africa is a party.
 The website of the Office of the Chief State Law Advisor includes information on the Constitution and international law, including treaties (called 'international agreements' in South Africa) and international customary law.
 The Constitution provides for international law in Chapter 14, ss 231 – 233.
 Customary international law is generally considered to be automatically part of South African law as long as it does not conflict with the Constitution or existing South African legislation (s 232) - this is a monist approach to the implementation of international law.
 In addition, s 233 obliges every court to prefer any reasonable interpretation of legislation which is consistent with international law over any interpretation which is not.
 With regard to treaties, South Africa follows a dualist approach with respect to the domestic effect of international treaties.
 While ratification of a treaty creates international obligations for South Africa, the dualist system means that in order for the treaty obligations to be given the force of law domestically, South Africa cannot simply become a party to the treaty - the treaty must be incorporated into domestic legislation.
 It is important to note, however, that with regard to human rights, s 39(1)(b) of the Constitution obliges courts in South Africa to consider international law when interpreting the Bill of Rights of the Constitution.
 In S v Makwanyane [1995] (3) SA 391 (CC) at [35], the Constitutional Court held that reference to international law in this provision includes both binding as well as non-binding international law (this would include treaties that have not been incorporated into domestic legislation)